-We’ll get into the nitty gritty of every part and aspect about bralettes and bras, from physical construction to their roots in culture and history.
-By the end, we’ll have a clearer definition of these two items’ juxtaposition.
+I’ll get into the nitty gritty of every part and aspect of a bralette vs a bra, from physical construction to their roots in culture and history.
+By the end, I’ll have a clearer definition of these two items’ juxtaposition.

 Bras were seen as a manifestation of how women are restricted, restrained, and hindered in more ways than just through fashion.
 Many women ditched the bra altogether as an act of defiance.